colinsheppard/franklinwh-mode-switcher/README.md

 This project deploys a Google Cloud Function that automatically switches your FranklinWH battery mode based on a time schedule.

+This is an unofficial tool that uses the [franklinwh python package](https://github.com/richo/franklinwh-python) (also an unofficial tool) and interacts with FranklinWH cloud APIs.
+This is not endorsed, supported, or reviewed by FranklinWH or any related entity.

+**Please read the disclaimer at the bottom of this document before using this tool.**

+# Getting Started

 ## Prerequisites

 1.  **Google Cloud Platform (GCP) Account**: You need a GCP project with billing enabled.